-- Roll ball in flour and gently shake off excess flour.
+- Roll the ball in flour and gently shake off excess flour.

 - Place ball in eggs and roll to coat with egg.
 Allow excess egg to drip off.
 Hold ball gently to avoid smashing it.

-- Place ball into bread crumbs and roll to completely cover with crumbs.
+- Place the ball into bread crumbs and roll to completely cover with crumbs.

-- Place ball onto breadcrumbs you placed onto the plate earlier.
+- Place the ball onto breadcrumbs you placed onto the plate earlier.

 - Continue repeating the steps above until all of the potato mixture has been turned into balls.

-- Heat oil in saucepan or deep fryer to 350 Degrees F on a thermometer, or until the end of a chopstick produces bubbles when inserted into oil.
+- Heat oil in a saucepan or deep fryer to 350 Degrees F on a thermometer, or until the end of a chopstick produces bubbles when inserted into the oil.